-- An investigation of environmental matters regarding Portland Harbor; - Claims pertaining to the termination of the Construction Agreement for Carty.
+- An investigation of environmental matters regarding Portland Harbor; - Claims pertaining to the termination of the Construction Agreement for Carty and recovery of incremental costs.

-For additional information regarding the above and other matters, see Note 7 - Contingencies and Note 8 - Carty Generating Station, in the Notes to Condensed Consolidated Financial Statements.
+For additional information regarding the above and other matters, see Note 7, Contingencies, in the Notes to Condensed Consolidated Financial Statements.

-Oregon Clean Electricity and Coal Transition Plan-The State of Oregon passed Senate Bill 1547, effective March 8, 2016, a law referred to as the Oregon Clean Electricity and Coal Transition Plan (OCEP), which will impact PGE in a variety of ways.
+Oregon Clean Electricity and Coal Transition Plan-The State of Oregon passed Senate Bill 1547, effective March 8, 2016, a law referred to as the Oregon Clean Electricity and Coal Transition Plan (OCEP).
 The legislation prevents large utilities from including the costs and benefits associated with coal-fired generation in their Oregon retail rates after 2030 (subject to an exception that extends this date until 2035 for the Company's output from the Colstrip facility), increases the RPS percentages in certain future years, changes the life of certain renewable energy certificates, requires the development of community solar programs, seeks the development of transportation electrification programs, and requires that a portion of electricity come from small scale renewable or certain biomass projects.